9 Easy Steps towards getting Solar for your home

 Decide on the size of your Solar PV system: Our calculator can help you in determining roughly what size of a solar PV system would be best for you, also depending on your budget of course.
 After calculating your daily usage, the first worksheet will assist you.
 You fill in your daily usage, the size of solar panel you want to use (at SunStore we have panels ranging from 300 to 430 Wp), the number of hours you would like to have power backup, and the Voltage of the battery (24 or 48 Volts).
 Based on these results, have a look at the SunStore Complete PV kits, which we offer with or without installation.

 Look for financing options: If you need financing for your Solar PV System, there are several options available.
-The cheapest form of finance would be through a current home loan, but there are other possibilities, for example, https://www.rental.co.za or https://greenfin.co.za; SunStore can assist you with applying for finance for your Solar PV system.
+The cheapest form of finance would be through a current home loan, but there are other possibilities, for example, for businesses - https://www.rental.co.za or https://greenfin.co.za; SunStore can assist you with applying for finance for your Solar PV system.
 Have a look at our Finance page to see what is possible.

 Pick a solar contractor: Pick/contact your solar installer.
 In the step above, if you have opted for a SunStore PV kit with installation, we will do an assessment together with one of our accredited installers (Gauteng only for now).